Squeezebox (network music player): UE Smart Radio

 The UE Smart Radio is visually similar to the Squeezebox Radio but has a simplified interface and limited functionality.
 It has an interface option to switch to the Squeezebox firmware.
 It was discontinued in 2014.

+Shutdown

+In January 2024 Squeezebox users received a message that the Squeezebox servers would shut down in February 2024, making the Squeezebox devices unusable unless you set up your own Squeezebox server.
+Squeezebox offered a download for such a server software.
+On 19 March 2024 the Squeezebox servers were shut down.
+The remaining option for users of Squeezebox devices is to run the open source Lyrion Music Server.